the-other-james/cFS/VDD.md

 Functional TBD

 #### Build Verification Testing ####
-The cFE 6.7.0 build was tested by Walt Moleski in the cFS Lab using the mcp750 target with VxWorks 6.9.
+The cFE 6.7.0 build verification was performed against the code tag 6.7.0-bv.
+It was tested by Walt Moleski in the cFS Lab using the mcp750 target with VxWorks 6.9.
 Testing was completed on 10/8/2019.
+Note header and document changes may occur after the 6.7.0-bv tag, and are included in the official release.
+This verification does not imply any fitness for use per the associated licencing.

 There were 17 Build Verification tests executed and they all passed.
 Three (3) alternate image configuration tests were NOT executed since they required a separate compilation of the cFE using different values for